segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 1. Navigate to `https://app.segment.com/<WORKSPACE_SLUG>/destinations/catalog/databricks-delta-lake`.
 2. Click **Add Destination**, select a source, then click **Next**.
 3. Enter the name for your destination, then click **Create destination**.
-4. Enter the connection settings using the values noted above (leave the Service Principal fields blank).
+4. Enter the connection settings using the values noted above (leave the service principal fields blank).